 Ms. Gonzalez counsels students and alumni on career planning and job search strategies, networking, and resume and cover letter drafting.
 She started her legal career at a large, international law firm where she focused on employment law and insurance litigation.
 She then transitioned to the private sector where she was a Director of Recruiting for a national legal staffing agency for over 10 years.
 Ms. Gonzalez received her J.D. from Loyola Law School and her B.A. in Psychology and Sociology from Stanford University.
 Ms. Gonzalez is a member of the California State Bar.

-Alejandra Martinez-Ramos, Recruiting Coordinator
+Giselle Martinez, Recruiting Coordinator